Can You Bring a Lighter On A Plane 2023? The TSA Rules

 British Airways

-The FAA and aviation authorities do not allow taking hazardous items on checked baggage, including butane lighters.
+The FAA and any aviation authority will not allow taking hazardous items in checked baggage, including butane lighters.

 The majority of airlines advise to bring one lighter per passenger and must be kept on one’s person in a pocket (as stated above ), and cannot contain unabsorbed liquid fuel, other than liquefied gas.